 Tube anemone do not seem to form symbiotic relations with zooxanthellae as other anemones do and therefore must obtain most of their food from the water table which explains why they have such powerful stings.
 In all probability most of their food comprises of small zooplankton but this is speculation.Some species of nudibranch specialize in preying on tube anemones.

 Tube Anemone seem to be able to reproduce both by sexual reproduction and asexual reproduction.
-Little seems to be known of their reproductive behavior.
+However little seems to be known of their reproductive behavior.

 Some aquarists keep Tube Anemone in their tanks and they make an extremely beautiful feature in the right type of tank.
 It is unlikely that most fish will swim into these anemones, but if they do it will be fatal.